Meeting SLOs, Slashing Hours: Automated Enterprise LLM Optimization with OptiKIT: System Design and Architecture

 \subsection{Code walkthrough and explanations}

 \paragraph{Optimizer \& Recipe definition.}

 The first example shows the high-level optimizer interface.
 The user selects a backend implementation (here the vLLM compressor) and instantiates a quantization recipe.
 Recipes encapsulate all quantization hyperparameters and produce a concrete execution strategy through the create() call.
-The pipeline then runs end-to-end—from model retrieval to compression and artifact generation—under a unified interface independent of backend details.
+The pipeline then runs end-to-end—from model retrieval to compression and artifact generation—under a unified interface once a backend adapter is implemented.

 \paragraph{Flow definition.} The next listing defines a registered flow responsible for orchestrating quantization trials.
 A flow coordinates distributed actors in Ray, creates resource-scaled pools for quantization and evaluation, and manages trial queues as resources become available.
 Each flow explicitly declares its required parameters, enabling validation and reproducibility at submission time.